Fairtrade Fortnight 2022 – All You Need To Know by a Sustainable Corporate Gifting Supplier

 Discover the Fairtrade brands at Social Stories Club

 Divine Chocolate are driven by a clear social mission – to help end exploitation in the cocoa industry and create a world where farmers can thrive and prosper.
 They believe that the farmers who supply cocoa should earn a share of the profits they help create which is why a shareholder of Divine Chocolate is Kuapa Kokoo Farmer’s Union – a co-operative of 100,000 cocoa farmers in Ghana who grow the finest quality cocoa for their products.
+Divine Chocolate makes a great addition to corporate gift hampers for employees.

 Chocolate and Love are an award-winning brand that makes delicious dark chocolate from the finest organic ingredients.
 Every aspect of the business is run as ethically as possible, and they source their cacao, cane sugar, vanilla and coffee from cooperatives certified by Fairtrade.
 They also collaborate with innovative reforestation organisation Weforest.org and to date have planted 28,000 trees!
 By planting trees with this organisation they can offset the production of paper used in packaging their chocolate bars.
+These Chocolate and Love chocolate bars can be added to a sustainable gift hamper by building your own gift box or hamper.

 Café Direct was the first coffee company to become Fairtrade certified.
 For over 25 years, they have supported farmers in coffee-growing regions.
 They give back 50% of their profits to the farmers to improve the quality of their crops and the quality of their livelihoods.
 One million families in 14 countries have been impacted.
 Café Direct guarantees Fairtrade minimum pricing which is 50% higher than the current market price, allowing farmers to make a decent profit.
 On top of this almost 40% of their coffee purchases are organic.
+Cafe Direct hot chocolate makes a great addition to corporate gift hampers for clients.

 Choosing Fairtrade products is a simple way that shoppers and businesses can make to stand with farmers and workers on the frontline of the climate crisis.
 You can find all of our Fairtrade products in our gift shop and check out the Brands We Work With page if you need any more information about the products we stock.